 Strongpreneur#Business Growth Strategies

-What does a manager mean when he says our plan is to establish a plant in South Africa next October?
+What does a manager mean when he says we plan to establish a plant in South Africa next October?
 We do not have much cause to worry since things are going according to plan?
-Our plan is to build up enough stock now, so as to be able to cope with the expected increases in demand during the Christmas and New Year periods?
+We plan to build up enough stock now, to be able to cope with the expected increases in demand during the Christmas and New Year periods?

 The word plan in each of these cases refers to a predetermined course of action which identifies: